Voxon-Development/zeta-lang/how-to-write-zeta-in-X-minutes.md

     y: i32
 }

-impl Stringer for Pair {
+impl Pair by Stringer {
     func to_string(): str {
         return ...; // If you're new to programming, know ... means a placeholder, it is not a real value.
     }